1. Is MATTEO an Italian company?

 We designed our duvets covers with zippers for sleek, neat appearance and added durability.
-We also prefer a zipper because it is much quicker and easier to use than buttons are.
+We also prefer a zipper because it is much faster and easier to use than buttons.

 21. What is the difference between a sham and a pillowcase?

 Shams and pillowcases are both used to protect pillow inserts, but there are a wide variety of constructions.
 Even more confusing, the “Oxford pillowcase” in England is the same construction as a “standard flanged sham” in the United States.
 Typically, pillowcases loosely encase the pillow and are open on the side, whereas shams are more fitted and employ some method of closure to keep the pillow in place.
 At MATTEO, we always offer shams as well as pillowcases in our fine sheeting, but for our top-of -bed textiles we only offer shams because of their more decorative function in the United States.
 Our shams range from the classic voluminous flanged sham to modern designs edged with sleek piping closed with an invisible zipper.

 MATTEO makes 2 sizes of pillowcases: a queen pillowcase to fit a standard (20” x 26”) and queen pillow (20” x 30”) and a king pillowcase to fit a king pillow (20” x 36”).
 Our smaller pillowcase will be slightly long on a standard pillow, but will keep either a standard or queen-sized pillow fully protected.

 23. Does a decorative pillow include an insert?

 Yes, our decorative pillows come with a pillow insert included.

 24. Why does MATTEO make bed-panels instead of bed-skirts?